 The Zhong Yi Mitakon 135mm 1.4 Speedmaster is a very rare and also unique big aperture portrait lens.
 So far only ~100 have been made and trying to find useful information on it is more than difficult, so with this review I will try to change that.

-We summarize our experience with all the native Sony E-mount wideangle lenses and a few manualones in the 20-35mm bracket to give you a compact resource for choosing the right lens for your Sony a7.
+We summarize our experience with all the native E-mount and a few legacy lenses in the 85-135mm bracket for the Sony a7 series to give you a compact and independent resource for choosing the best portrait lens for your needs.

 Before any short introduction we tell you how long we have used a lens and if we have borrowed it from a manufacturer.
-But in most cases we have bought the lenses on the market.
-If you want to support our independent reviews please consider using one of the affiliate links.
-It doesn’t cost you anything and helps us a lot.
+But in most cases we have bought the lenses new from retail stores or on the used market.

 If we have left any question unanswered please leave a comment and we will do our best to answer it.